-What We Learned Reading 200 In-App Feedback Submissions in a Week
+What We Learned Reading a Week of In-App Feedback

 Quick answer

-We read 200 in-app feedback submissions in a single week to look for patterns.
-46% were bug reports we knew about.
-28% were feature requests we'd never thought of.
-18% were thank-you notes.
-The remaining 8% were users testing whether the box went anywhere.
-The surprise: many used the box as a journal, writing down what they wished the app did even without expecting a reply.
+We read through a full stretch of in-app feedback submissions all at once to look for patterns instead of triaging them one by one.
+Most were bug reports we already knew about.
+A meaningful share were feature requests we'd never considered.
+The biggest surprise: many people use the box as a journal, writing down what they wish the app did even without expecting a reply.

-We spent a full week reading every in-app feedback submission that arrived during the previous seven days.
-Two hundred messages, sorted by hand.
+We set aside time to read every in-app feedback submission that had arrived over a recent stretch — all of it, in one sitting, sorted by hand.
 No dashboards, no sentiment scoring, no third-party analytics layer skimming for keywords.
-Just the team, a long table, and a stack of submissions printed out so we could mark them up in pencil.
+Just the team, a long table, and a stack of submissions we could mark up in pencil.

 The goal wasn’t to respond — we already do that.
 The goal was to look for patterns.
 What do users actually ask for, in their own words, when they have an open text box and a moment of frustration or delight?
-After a year of triaging messages one at a time, we wanted to see the shape of the whole.
+After triaging messages one at a time for a long time, we wanted to see the shape of the whole.

 Here’s what the shape looked like.

-Why we set aside a week to read it all
+Why we set aside the time to read it all

 Triage-as-you-go misses patterns.
 When you read one submission at a time, every message feels urgent and individual.
-Stepping back and reading 200 at once is a different exercise — themes emerge that no single message contains.
-We blocked the week, paused new feature work, and treated the inbox as a single document instead of a stream.
+Stepping back and reading the whole batch at once is a different exercise — themes emerge that no single message contains.
+We blocked the time, paused new feature work, and treated the inbox as a single document instead of a stream.
 The themes didn’t show up until we did.

 The other reason was practical.
 The inbox had been growing faster than the team’s ability to read it without skimming.
 We weren’t missing anything urgent — the triage flow catches that — but we were missing the quieter signals.
-The third mention of a gauge label that didn’t quite parse.
-The fifth user asking, in different words, for the same thing.
+The repeated mention of a gauge label that didn’t quite parse.
+The handful of users asking, in different words, for the same thing.
 Those signals only show up when you read the corpus, not the items.

-Ninety-two submissions (46%) were bug reports for issues already on our radar.
-Fifty-six (28%) were feature requests we hadn’t considered.
-Thirty-six (18%) were thank-you notes — unprompted, often paragraph-length.
-The remaining sixteen (8%) were users testing whether the box did anything.
-Every category mattered, but the bucket sizes surprised us.
+Most of what came in were bug reports for issues already on our radar.
+A meaningful share were feature requests we hadn’t considered.
+A smaller slice were thank-you notes — unprompted, often paragraph-length.
+And a few were users simply testing whether the box did anything.
+Every category mattered, but the proportions surprised us.
 We expected more bugs, fewer thank-yous, and zero testers.

 The patterns nobody talks about

 The submissions clustered around moments, not features.
 People wrote in after a missed regulation update, a confusing icon, a moment of relief when offline maps actually worked.
-Twelve submissions mentioned the same map symbol that confuses people.
-Nine mentioned the same gauge label.
+The same map symbol came up again and again.
+So did one particular gauge label.
 The pattern isn’t “users want more features.”
 It’s “users want fewer moments of doubt.”
-Removing friction beats adding capability, every week.
+Removing friction beats adding capability, week after week.

 Once we saw that pattern, the queue reordered itself.
-We pulled forward four small fixes that had been sitting in the consider pile — a clearer legend, a re-labeled toggle, a re-ordered settings menu, a tighter empty state on the regulations screen.
+We pulled forward a cluster of small fixes that had been sitting in the consider pile — a clearer legend, a re-labeled toggle, a re-ordered settings menu, a tighter empty state on the regulations screen.
 None of them were features.
 All of them were friction.
-All four shipped within twelve days of the read-through, and the related submissions in the inbox dropped to zero within three weeks.
+They shipped quickly after the read-through, and the related submissions in the inbox tapered off as they landed.

 The journal-style submissions